peisistratus/Path/content/Path/2 Bedrock/Bonds.md

 **Make Friends and Influence People**

-Trust is made of -Competence - are they capable? -Self-discipline - will they do it? -Honor - do they betray oaths for incentives? -Intellect - can they see the order effects? -Virtue - do they have good intentions? -Honesty - do they hide important information?
+Trust is made of
+	Competence - are they capable?
+	Self-discipline - will they do it?
+	Honor - do they betray oaths for incentives?
+	Intellect - can they see the order effects?
+	Virtue - do they have good intentions?
+	Honesty - do they hide important information?

 - reach out to the people in your life
 - send them memes that remind you of them